A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

 - Spring Training

 In baseball, there are many coaching roles from pitching, hitting, bullpen, base, athletic, and bench coaches.
 Each of these has a specific responsibility to help players analyze and adjust their techniques.
 Skilled coaches provide expertise out of their own experience.
-Ministry leader coaches also provide challenge, encouragement, an objective perspective and a listening ear for leaders.
+Ministry leader coaches also provide challenge, encouragement, an objective perspective, experience and a listening ear for leaders.
 If you don’t have one, consider it!

 According to Dictionary.com, “Teamwork is a cooperative or coordinated effort on the part of a group of persons acting together in the interests of a common cause.”